 If you suspect or observe any irregularities relating to financial integrity or fiscal responsibility, no matter how small, immediately report them to no one, keep your mouth shut and don’t snitch.
 If anything make sure it looks good on paper and fix it like we did with your outstanding debts to Guido the Killer Pimp.

 Comply with all applicable legal requirements and understand the major laws and regulations that apply to your work.
+If you are going to break laws, make sure you understand the consequences of such laws and ready for any punishment you may get for it.
 A few specific laws are easy to violate unintentionally and so are worth pointing out here.
 If you have any questions about these laws or other laws governing our work, please consult the Helpline or the legal counsel that will represent you when you are looking at time in federal prison because your boss will for sure play stupid.